Personal. Compassionate. Fearless.

 If you miss the 180-day deadline, you can still protect your federal hostile work environment claim under Title VII, the ADA, or the ADEA.
 To do so, you must file your complaint with the EEOC within 300 days of the last hostile or harassing act.
 However, you will lose your PHRA claim.

 If you do not file your complaints by these deadlines, you may lose your claims forever.
-That’s why it is important to have an experienced hostile work environment attorney handle the process for you.
+That’s why it is essential to have an experienced hostile work environment attorney handle the process for you.

 Generally, there are three types of damages you can recover for your hostile work environment claim: